 The wellbeing principle is intended to cover the key components of independent living, as expressed in the UN Convention on the Rights of People with Disabilities (in particular, Article 19 of the Convention).
 Supporting people to live as independently as possible, for as long as possible, is a guiding principle of the Care Act.
-The language used in the Act is intended to be clearer, and focus on the outcomes that truly matter to people, rather than using the relatively abstract term ‘independent living’.
+The language used in the Act is clear, and focus on the outcomes that truly matter to people, rather than using the relatively abstract term ‘independent living’.

-Wellbeing cannot be achieved simply through crisis management; it must include a focus on delaying and preventing care and support needs, and supporting people to live as independently as possible for as long as possible (see Preventing, Reducing or Delaying Needs).
+Wellbeing cannot be achieved simply through crisis management; it must include a focus on delaying and preventing care and support needs, and supporting people to live as independently as possible for as long as possible (see Preventing, Reducing or Delaying Needs chapter).

 Promoting wellbeing does not mean simply looking at a need that corresponds to a particular service.
-At the heart of the reformed system will be an assessment and planning process that is a genuine conversation about people’s needs for care and support and how meeting these can help them achieve the outcomes most important to them.
+At the heart of the system for providing care and support is an assessment and planning process that is a genuine conversation about people’s needs for care and support and how meeting these can help them achieve the outcomes most important to them.
 Where someone is unable to fully participate in these conversations and has no one to help them, local authorities will arrange for an independent advocate.
 The chapters on Assessment, Eligibility, Care and Support Planning and Independent Advocacy discuss this in more detail.

 In order to ensure these conversations look at people holistically, local authorities and their partners must focus on joining up around an individual, making the person the starting point for planning, rather than what services are provided by what particular agency.
 The chapter on Integration and Cooperation sets this out in more detail.

 Promoting wellbeing is not always about local authorities meeting needs directly.
 It will be just as important for them to put in place a system where people have the information they need to take control of their care and support and choose the options that are right for them.
-People will have an opportunity to request their local authority support in the form of a direct payment that they can then use to buy their own care and support using this information.
+People have the opportunity to request support from their local authority in the form of a direct payment that they can then use to buy their own care and support using this information.
 The chapters on Information and Advice and Direct Payments explain this in more detail.